We are the City of Brooks’ Local Immigration Partnership known as ‘Brooks LIP’. We are working towards a smooth settlement experience for newcomers.

 The first LIPs were created in Ontario beginning in 2008.
 Currently, there are approximately 50 LIPs across Canada.
 In September 2011, discussions surrounding the importance of immigration to Brooks and the County of Newell began between key stakeholders.
 These discussions aimed to ensure efforts were coordinated to identify successes and gaps in the regional response to newcomer settlement needs.

-In September 2015, with leadership from the City of Brooks, Brooks and County Immigration Services (BCIS), and Medicine Hat College-Brooks Campus, the Brooks Local Immigration Partnership was established and project funding was successfully obtained by Immigration, Refugee, and Citizenship Canada (IRCC).
+In September 2015, the Brooks Local Immigration Partnership was established and project funding was successfully obtained by Immigration, Refugee, and Citizenship Canada (IRCC).